 It is worth noting that none of our facilities use AC units to cool off the miners because this would be far too expensive.
 The amount of heat that miners produce is far to great to be offset with an AC unit at this scale.
 This would be costly and eliminate any opportunity to offer our low electricity costs.

 This is the worst case for a miner.
-All of our miners come standard with a 1 year manufacturer warranty.
+All of our miners come standard with a manufacturer warranty.
+Typically the manufacturer warranty is a year but in some cases this changes depending on the machine.
 This protects the customer from any damaged parts.
 We order hardware directly from the manufacturer or from our own network of certified resellers.
 Note: This information can be seen on the store page when purchasing units.
 When a miner is damaged we will work directly with you and/or the facility to root cause the issue before initiating the repair process.
 Depending on the situation this may involve replacing a single part or entire machine.

 Energy Shedding or Curtailment: